r-devel/r-dev-web/WindowsBuilds/R-devel/howto.md

 It is recommended to use the defaults and install into `c:/rtools42`.
-When done that way, Rtools42 may be used in the same R session which installed them or which was started before Rtools42 was installed.
+When done that way, Rtools42 may be used in the same R session which installed it or which was started before Rtools42 was installed.

 From the user perspective, Rtools42 works the same as Rtools4 and the installer is almost the same, but the installation is one step easier (one